rmosolgo/graphql-ruby/readme.md

 ## To do:

-- Implement root calls w/ JSON arguments
+- Make root call API not suck
 - Implement `schema()`
 - Implement calls as arguments
 - Implement call argument introspection (wait for spec)